-Our Best Tips On Taking Pictures Of Pins & Jewelry
+Tips On Taking Picture Of Jewelry

 If you are trying to learn how to photograph shiny objects, small pins, coins or jewelry, here are some excellent tips.
-We now just use an iPhone with the image sitting near the window when we shoot our pins and charms.
+We now just use an iPhone with the image sitting near the window when we shoot our lapel pins and custom charms.
 Don’t have an iPhone?
 Well, it looks like the iPhone X will be out in November and it may be worth waiting for!
 We also recommend photographing jewelry.
 The quality of the images are extremely good and the phone has nice editing tools as well as advanced camera settings you can play with.

 1. The Importance of Lighting: Most of the lapel pins we shoot have a highly reflective surface.
-In order to keep clean highlights and shadows, it is important to use a relatively large, a soft light source positioned as close to the product as possible.
-We choose to use a single Hensel-brand strobe light placed above and behind the products with a 3×3-foot diffusion panel to soften the quality of the light and create a soft shadow at the base of the products.
+In order to keep clean highlights and shadows, it is important to use a relatively large, soft light source positioned as close to the product as possible.
+We choose to use a single Hensel-brand strobe light placed above and behind the products with a 3x3-foot diffusion panel to soften the quality of the light and create a soft shadow at the base of the products.
 When photographing jewelry, this lighting setup adds depth to the image and shows off the coin or lapel pin shape and texture.

-2. The Challenge in Photographing lapel Pins: Photographing jewelry and other shiny
+2. The Challenge in Photographing Lapel Pins: Photographing jewelry and other shiny

 3. Retouching!
 What’s That?: In many cases, retouching photographs often take longer than the shoot itself.
 There are a few things we do to minimize the time spent in the Photoshop software we use for perfecting the final images.
 We always photograph shiny objects with bright white background materials specifically designed for studio use.
 This way, we can create a pure white background to the photo in mere seconds during retouching.
 It is also important to minimize as much dust as possible in the studio.
 Using canned air, dusters, or other cleaning products while shooting saves hours of cleanup later.

-4. One Final Tip: Since many of our custom products have reflective surfaces, particularly our coins and medals, it is easy to pick up reflections from other objects in the studio that can be seen in the reflective areas of the products.
+4. One Final Tip: Since many of our custom products have reflective surfaces, particularly our coins and medals, it is easy to pick up reflections from other objects in the studio that can be seen on the reflective areas of the products.
 You can solve this problem when photographing your own jewelry or other shiny objects by doing one simple thing: wear black!
 Your reflection will disappear into the shadows.